 Eliphaz asks this question in order to make a statement.
 Alternate translation: "you will surely be impatient."
-(See: Rhetorical Question) will you be impatient?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) will you be impatient?

-"will that annoy you?"
+Alternate translation: "will that annoy you?"

-ULT

-2 If anyone tries to speak with you, will you be impatient?
 But who can stop himself from speaking?

-But who can stop himself from speaking?

 Eliphaz asks this question to say that no one who sees a friend suffering can remain silent.
 Alternate translation: "No one can restrain himself from speaking (to a friend in such a state as you find yourself)" or "I must speak to you, (seeing that you are in a state of grief)."
-(See: Rhetorical Question) See, you have instructed many; you have strengthened weak hands This verse states a single idea in two different ways.
-(See: Parallelism) ULT 3 See, you have instructed many; you have strengthened weak hands. you have strengthened weak hands Here "weak hands" represents people who need help.
-Alternate translation: "you have helped others when they needed help" (See: Metonymy) General Information:

-The writer uses parallelism in each of these verses to make one idea using two different statements to emphasize: (1) the support that Job has given others in the past, (2) the effect on him of his present troubles, and (3) his piety before God.
-(See: Parallelism)
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) See, you have instructed many; you have strengthened weak hands This verse states a single idea in two different ways.
+(See: Parallelism (p.1199)) (See: Parallelism (p.1199)) you have strengthened weak hands Here "weak hands" represents people who need help.
+Alternate translation: "you have helped others when they needed help" (See: Metonymy (p.1192)) (See: Metonymy (p.1192)) General Information: General Information: The writer uses parallelism in each of these verses to make one idea using two different statements to emphasize: (1) the support that Job has given others in the past, (2) the effect on him of his present troubles, and (3) his piety before God.
+(See: Parallelism (p.1199)) supported Someone who has been encouraged is spoken of as if he were kept from falling down.
+(See: Metaphor (p.1186)) (See: Metaphor (p.1186)) falling Here becoming discouraged is spoken of as if it were falling down.
+(See: Metaphor (p.1186)) (See: Metaphor (p.1186)) you have made feeble knees firm Here discouragement is spoken of as if it were a person whose weak knees could not keep him upright.
+(See: Metaphor (p.1186)) But now trouble has come to you Here trouble is spoken of as if it were an object that could come to a person.
+Alternate translation: "But now you suffer from disasters" (See: Metaphor (p.1186)) (See: Metaphor (p.1186)) you are weary Alternate translation: "you are discouraged" your fear Alternate translation: "the fact that you honor God" Is not your fear your confidence, and the integrity of your ways your hope?

-ULT

-4 Your words have supported him who was falling; you have made feeble knees firm.

-supported

-Someone who has been encouraged is spoken of as if he were kept from falling down.
-(See: Metaphor)

-falling

-Here becoming discouraged is spoken of as if it were falling down.
-(See: Metaphor)

-you have made feeble knees firm

-Here discouragement is spoken of as if it were a person whose weak knees could not keep him upright.
-(See: Metaphor)

-But now trouble has come to you

-Here trouble is spoken of as if it were an object that could come to a person.
-Alternate translation: "But now you suffer from disasters" (See: Metaphor)

-you are weary

-"you are discouraged"

-ULT

-5 But now trouble has come to you, and you are weary; it touches you, and you are troubled.

-your fear

-"the fact that you honor God"

-ULT

-6 Is not your fear your confidence, and the integrity of your ways your hope?

-Is not your fear your confidence, and the integrity of your ways your hope?

 Eliphaz asks these questions in order to tell Job that it is because of his sin that he is suffering.
 Alternate translation: "Everyone thinks that you honor God; everyone thinks that you are an honest man.
 But these things must not be true, because you do not trust God any longer."
-(See: Rhetorical Question)

-your fear

-Eliphaz means Job's fear of God.
-Alternate translation: "your fear of God" (See: Assumed Knowledge and Implicit Information)
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) your fear Eliphaz means Job's fear of God.
+Alternate translation: "your fear of God" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130)) your ways Here "your ways" represents "your conduct," "how you behave."
+(See: Metaphor (p.1186)) (See: Metaphor (p.1186)) Who has ever perished when innocent?

-your ways

-Here "your ways" represents "your conduct," "how you behave."
-(See: Metaphor)

-Who has ever perished when innocent?